secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Linux Fundamentals/System Management/Service and Process Management.md

 Mai 14 15:08:31 inlane sshd[846]: Server listening on 0.0.0.0 port 22.
 Mai 14 15:08:31 inlane sshd[846]: Server listening on :: port 22.
 ```
-- To add OpenSSH to the SysV script to tell the system to run this service after startup, we can link it with the following command:
+- To add OpenSSH to the SysV script to tell the system to run this service after startup, we can link it with the following command.
 ```shell-session
 secmancer@htb[/htb]$ systemctl enable ssh